snowmeltarcade/projectbirdracing/documentation/requirements/client.md

 ## Scripting

 Game logic and related scripting is handled on the server.
 Scripting will be used primarily by the UI system to handle UI events.
+Graphics materials can also be updated by script.

 Any scripting on the client must not be able to affect game play data on the server.